Table of Contents

 CONCLUSION

-Not only is it eco-conscious, but also extremely practical to use and much safer for your cat than clay-based or silica litter.
+Wood pellet cat litter has so many advantages that the question “should I switch to wood pellet litter?” becomes a cry of “why haven’t I already?!”.
+Not only is it an eco-conscious option, but also extremely practical to use and much safer for your cat than clay-based or silica litter.
 These are all extremely compelling reasons to switch from clay-based litter to wood pellets or any other natural litter.

 The only problem I found out the hard way with using the pine pellets is it doesn’t show if your male cat is blocked.
 When using the clumping cat litter you can tell by the very small clumps that your cat has a problem sometimes even before the other signs of blockage occur.